tjd1234/cmpt135spring2024/obsidian/135website2024/the max function.md

 }
 ```

-Most of the counts are not too hard to figure out.
-But the one with the ??? is not so easy!
+Most of the counts are easy to figure out.
+But the one with the ??? is not so obvious!

 ## Counting mi = i
 How many times is `mi = i` called?
 Two extreme cases are easy: